 Barahona has some interesting sights to explore, like the Triumphal Arch, built during Rafael Trujillo’s era, the Cathedral of Barahona (1948), Palace City Hall, and the Central Park Clock Tower.

-After spending a few days in and around Barahona city, truth be told, this is the destination in the Dominican Republic that I like the least.
+After spending a few days in and around Barahona city, truth be told, this is the destination in the Dominican Republic that I like the least, and here is why.

 First, there are piles of garbage everywhere you go, all around the city.
 In parks, beaches, on the sidewalks, streets, and creeks – it is flowing everywhere.